 Click HERE For The History Behind Some of Your FAVORITE Classic Disney Parks Snacks — Including Turkey Legs!

 Our next expensive snack is one of our favorites over at Magic Kingdom — Spring Rolls.
 The Spring Roll Cart is located in Adventureland and we’re pretty sure that Disney is on a mission to take all of our money at this snack spot.
-The cart currently serves up a Cheeseburger Spring Rolls and Pepperoni Pizza Spring Rolls (plus a new secret menu item), and when it reopened last month, these pricey rolls got even MORE expensive.
+The cart currently serves up Cheeseburger Spring Rolls and Special 50th Celebration Spring Rolls, and when it reopened these pricey rolls got even MORE expensive.

-Back in December, the price for two spring rolls of your choosing was $7.50, but they recently got a BIG price increase and now cost $9.50 for two.
+Back in December of 2020, the price for two spring rolls of your choosing was $7.50, but in 2021 got a BIG price increase and now cost $9.50 for two.
 But, don’t get us wrong, we’re just sifting through our pockets for an extra $2 now because nothing can keep us from these tasty rolls.

 Next up we’re talking about Disney pretzels!
-No, not the Mickey-shaped ones, we’re talking about the GIANT Colossal Pretzel that can be found at Pongu Pongu in Pandora — The World of Avatar at Disney’s Animal Kindom.
+No, not the Mickey-shaped ones, we’re talking about the GIANT Colossal Pretzel (now called the Na’vi-sized Pretzel) that can be found at Pongu Pongu in Pandora — The World of Avatar at Disney’s Animal Kingdom.
 Now, this one may not be in the shape of Mickey’s head, but it is just about the size of OUR head!
 Seriously, it’s huge!
 And, it comes with a side of beer cheese, which really sells us on it.

-This one is going to cost you $10.49 which a little (okay, a lot) more than the traditional Mickey Pretzels.
+This one is going to cost you $11.29 which is a little (okay, a lot) more than the traditional Mickey Pretzels.
 But the pretzel itself is larger plus you’ll get that side of delicious cheese!

 Empanada de Barbacoa

 The snack costs $10.50, which is more in line with the price of a reasonable meal at Disney World, but we still can’t resist the snack!
-Be warned though, these are so tasty that you can end up downing them REAL fast (especially if you’re enjoying a signature cocktail, which costs about $12.75) and wind up wanting more.
+Be warned though, these are so tasty that you can end up downing them REAL fast (especially if you’re enjoying a signature cocktail, which can cost $12.75 or more) and wind up wanting more.
 We’re not saying that we’ve never gotten back in line and spent another $10.50 for more…but we totally have.

 Colossal Cinnamon Roll